 Student Complaint Policy

-Excelsior College fosters an environment in which students are treated with fairness and respect.
-Any student who has a concern with a College employee, department, school, or process is encouraged to resolve the concern first through direct communication with the individual or department involved.
+Excelsior University fosters an environment in which students are treated with fairness and respect.
+Any student who has a concern with a University employee, department, school or process is encouraged to resolve the concern first through direct communication with the individual or department involved.
 If the student is not satisfied with the response, they may file a written formal request for review to the Academic Dean or the Ombudsperson, who will determine whether the request is a complaint or an appeal.

 - Students should attempt to resolve their concern with the individual or the department involved.

 - Students may file a formal written request for review to the Academic Dean or the Ombudsperson if they are not satisfied with the response.

 - If it is determined that the request for review submitted by the student is an appeal, the student will be notified and informed of the next steps, following the Student Appeals policy.

 - If it is determined that the request for review submitted by the student is a complaint, the student will receive a written response to their complaint within 30 calendar days.

 - If the student is not satisfied with the formal complaint resolution they may submit their complaint in writing to the Provost, who will consider all aspects of the issue and respond to the student in writing within 30 calendar days.